 In the past, Swanson Independent Scholars have produced some of the most outstanding research projects in the College’s history.
 Due to the large time demands, and the strict academic requirements, only the most highly qualified and committed students are accepted into this program.
 However, based on past experiences, these students become highly sought after for the most competitive residency programs in the country.

-Applications are due just after winter break, during the second year of school.
+Applications are due just after spring break, during the second year of school.
 All applicants must have a grade point average that places them in the top one-fourth of their class.
 The application is available from the Research Director and must include a formal research proposal and a commitment from a Scholl College faculty member to serve as the project adviser.

 Admission to the Swanson Independent Scholar Program occurs in a stepwise fashion.
 Initially, a written proposal is submitted to the Swanson Independent Scholar Committee for assessment, and must be defended orally in a meeting before the committee.
 Provisional status may be granted if the committee feels that the candidate and the proposal submitted have promise, but still require further work.
 After the committee approves the proposal, the candidate is fully matriculated into the program.
 In addition to the research requirements, Swanson Independent Scholars must submit progress reports annually.
 Swanson Independent Scholar status is conferred at graduation, if the student has completed the proposed research, has provided the Committee with a satisfactory written report, and has presented and defended the work in a public venue.